 How to Write Your Guest Post

-In terms of getting your backlinks, the onus is on you to make these relevant.
-Again, if you just cram in random links where they don’t add value, you’re going to annoy your editor.
-Aim for one or two max in the body of your article.
+In terms of getting a link back to your site, make sure it is relevant.
+Again, you will annoy the editor if you cram in random links that don’t add value.
+Add one or max two links in the body of your article.

-On that subject, make sure you have a well-written and succinct byline ready to go for when the editor asks, along with a decent headshot.
-This is going to be your calling card for future guest post pitches after all.
+On that subject, make sure you have a guest author bio, along with a decent headshot.
+This is going to be your calling card for future guest post pitches, after all.